Baggage Improvement Program (BIP)

 BIP case studies

-In 2012, 1% of worldwide baggage is mishandled costing the industry 2.58 billion USD.
+In 2012, 1% of worldwide baggage was still mishandled, costing the industry USD 2.58 billion.
 IATA Baggage Services will continue to address this through the InBag program which will bring further reduction in mishandling, improvements in efficiency and enable innovation.